 agencies that we will take any and all maize data your project plans to

-ARE YOU PLANNING TO ASSEMBLE AND/OR ANNOTATE THE MAIZE GENOME?
+PLANNING TO ANNOTATION THE MAIZE GENOME?